hashani26/to-do/README.md

     Lightweight state management tool as the application is comparatively small and contains a few reusable sateful components.

-1.Basic error handling only
-2.Missing input validation
-7.UI can be improved
-8.No pagination

-4.Missing API documentation - DONE
-9.No proper code organisation for the backend - DONE 3.No tests - DONE
-11.Incorrect implementation of delete request API (wrong status code) - DONE 5.No linting configuration - DONE
-10.Commented code blocks - DONE
-6.No loading indicators - DONE

 fix linting using the command - `npm run lint -- --fix`